ESSENTIAL TEXTILES SKILLS

 BENEFITS OF THE TRAINING:

-- Classroom strategies and textile industry knowledge to underpin practical work.
+- Create classroom resources and learn fundamental skills to underpin practical work.

 - Life long learning in continuing professional development.